AlsGomes/simplified-transactions/README.md

 ## How to run the Project
 ### With IDEA
 Using an IDEA, you can just import the project as an Existing Maven Project and be sure to be running an instance of MySQL Database (installed or in a container).
-MySQL version to to run the project correctly is 8.0.
+MySQL version to run the project correctly is 8.0.

 Verify the username and password of the application.properties file.
 By default it's set to
 * Username: root